Send A/B email campaigns to learn what changes in your emails produce better results.

 Topics covered in this article:

 A/B testing is a popular email marketing technique that consists of deploying two emails with slight variations and splitting your subscriber list randomly.
 The goal is to see what variation produces better results.
-A/B tests usually consist of different content, a different subject line, or a difference “from” address.
+A/B tests usually consist of different content, a different subject line, or a different from/reply-to address.
 A/B tests help take the guessing game out of figuring out what’s working in your email marketing.

 Before sending your email you will need to decide what you are testing.
 Only test one difference at a time.
 If you change more than one element in your email, you won’t know what element was responsible for the change in opens or clicks.
 Make sure you are comparing the same variable in each email.
 Then follow up by optimizing your emails, repeating another test to reduce variables and receive solid facts to help your marketing.